 - Friday 24th September 2021: “The Crowd and the Cosmos” by Chris Lintott

 - Chris Lintott is perhaps best known for his work as presenter of BBC’s Sky At Night Television series.
 He is also keen to encourage citizen science and will be promoting his book on the subject “The Crowd and The Cosmos”.
-Books will be available to purchase and have signed by Chris on the night.
+We hope to be able to meet in person again, so that books will be available to purchase and have signed by Chris on the night.

 - Friday 29th October 2021: “Science Fiction to Science Fact” by Aimee Babbs